cw-abhishek-desai/table-scroll-sync-with-sticky-header/README.md

 To make the table scrollable make `table` & `tbody` as `display: block;`, make `tbody` as scrollable element by `overflow-x-auto;` and give specific. width to table data cell(`td`) for.eg. `min-width: 240px;`.
 This will make the table scrollable.

 Note: Also use `scrollbar-none::-webkit-scrollbar` & `scrollbar-none` if scrollbar needs to be hidden
+Note: Do not change the table data cell(`td`) display-type.
+If changed it won't scroll.

 ####  Example.